Studio-Link/app/README.md

 - LV2 (optional)
 - Header files for OpenSSL, ALSA and JACK

-### Build Requirements on Ubuntu 16.04
+### Build Requirements on Ubuntu 16.04/18.04

 The needed header files are in these packages:
-libssl-dev libasound2-dev libjack-jackd2-dev libtool build-essential
+libssl-dev libasound2-dev libjack-jackd2-dev libtool build-essential autoconf

 ---